NachoColl/bws-help_DEPRECATED/slate/source/includes/Ethereum.Database.md

 }
 ```

-Saves up to 32 characters string value in Ethereum database.
+Saves up to 32 characters string value in Ethereum database (check [Passing Parameters](#passing-parameters) for other required parameters).

 | Parameter  | Value                                                                     |
 | ---------- | ------------------------------------------------------------------------- |